TechnoBuddhist/udacity_map_my_world/README.md

-#BasketBoo May My World
+#Map My World
-My project for the Udacity Robotics Software Engineer Nanodegree 2019 - Map My World.
+My project for the Udacity Robotics Software Engineer Nanodegree 2019 - Map My World project.

 ## Getting Started
 You need [ROS](http://ros.org).
 If you aren't familiar with [ROS](http://ros.org) then this is probably no good to you whatsoever!